-- 1. To promote the conservation of the natural environment, and the development of the community in harmony with the natural features of the land. - 2.
-To provide for an efficient use of land, streets, and utility systems. - To stimulate alternative approaches to land and community development. - To establish living areas within the Town that provide for a balance of community needs, such community needs as adequate recreation and open space areas, and pedestrian and vehicular safety. - 5.
-To maintain the rural character of Brookline. - 6.
-To maintain the current density of Brookline (1 unit per 80,000 sq. ft.) - 7.
+- a.
+To promote the conservation of the natural environment, and the development of the community in harmony with the natural features of the land. - b.
+To provide for an efficient use of land, streets, and utility systems. - c.
+To stimulate alternative approaches to land and community development. - d.
+To establish living areas within the Town that provide for a balance of community needs, such community needs as adequate recreation and open space areas, and pedestrian and vehicular safety. - To maintain the rural character of Brookline. - f.
+To maintain the current density of Brookline (1 unit per 80,000 sq. ft.) - g.
 To promote residential construction on the most appropriate and buildable areas of a tract of land.